 The Renault DeZir is an electric powered sports car concept

-which is set to go on show at the 2010 Paris Motor Show.
+which was introduced to the world at the Paris Motor Show

 The bold design represents an entirely new design direction